Bright Spot: Mid-South twins start their own book club to help others

 "If I don't leave Tennessee I can open a book and I can go anywhere I want to."

-There are 12 children in the Book It For Life book club.
+There are 12 children in the Bookit4life book club.
 Two of them are in Hawaii.
 Mom Shera chooses the books for the group.

 "I'm familiar with their reading level by talking to their parents so I try to find something that everybody can do or if not their parents can help them with."